-- Attendance is limited to 25% of seating capacity, and we are practicing social distancing.
+Attendance is limited, and we are practicing social distancing.
 Individuals who are not part of the same household need to sit at least six feet apart.
 An usher will help you find seats, so please arrive sufficiently early.
 Social distancing also applies in other parts of the building.

-- Consider attending weekday Masses instead of Sunday Masses.
-This is a good option if you are concerned about larger crowds on Saturday and Sunday.
-Weekday Masses will take place in the sanctuary, and only the main doors will be open.
+Consider attending weekday Masses.
+This is a good option if you are concerned about higher attendance on Saturday and Sunday.
+Weekday Masses will take place in the sanctuary.
 See the calendar for the weekday Mass schedule.

 While we always love to see you at Mass, we understand if you need to stay home for health reasons.
-Accordingly, our bishop has dispensed all Catholics in the diocese from their obligation to attend Sunday Mass through October 18 (read his letter here).
+Accordingly, our bishop has dispensed all Catholics in the diocese from their obligation to attend Sunday Mass through November 23.
 We must continue to honor the Lord’s Day, but for now this can be done in other ways, including watching the Mass from the Cathedral of St. Andrew in Grand Rapids.

 If you have questions or concerns, please call the parish office at 616-399-1062.
 Thank you for your patience and cooperation!
 We hope to see you back at Mass soon!